Legislative violence: 13 to 14 July 2017

 Legislators brawled on two consecutive days over a controversial $420 billion infrastructure spending plan.
 The opposition (headed by the KMT) said the plan would benefit cities and counties faithful to President Tsai Ing-wen's ruling party, the DPP.
 They also said the plan was devised to secure support for the DPP ahead of the 2018 regional elections.

 On 13 July, Premier Lin Chuan was prevented from delivering his report on the budget after a water balloon was thrown towards him.
 This resulted in him leaving the chamber and causing the session to halt.
 The following day, opposition lawmakers occupied the chamber.
 They raised large padded office chairs above their heads, surrounded the podium, and grappled with rival legislators to prevent Lin from presenting the report again as water balloons were thrown.
 This resulted in the early suspension of the parliamentary session.

 27 November 2020

 Legislators from the KMT threw pig guts and brawled with other lawmakers as they tried to stop Premier Su Tseng-chang from taking questions regarding the easing of US pork imports.

 20 May 2024

 A brawl broke out after the KMT-dominated Legislative Yuan voted in favor of highly controversial legislative reform bills.
 Chung Chia-pin, Chiu Chih-wei, Chuang Jui-hsiung, Puma Shen and Wu Tsung-hsien were hospitalized following the incident.

 20 December 2024

 A brawl broke out after KMT lawmakers tried to regain control over the Speaker's chair, which had been occupied overnight by DPP lawmakers trying to prevent the passage of legislative reform bills.

 Thailand

 There has been legislative violence in the National Assembly of Thailand.

+Tonga

+In August 2025, two Legislative Assembly members, Police Minister Paula Piukala and the Chairman of the whole House Committee Lord Malakai Fakatoufifita, were suspended after physically fighting during a parliament debate.
+Tu'ilakepa had interrupted a speech by Piukala, leading to a fistfight between the two men.
+They were restrained by other MPs.